slpsys/webservices-caching-proxy/readme.md

         Assert.GreaterOrEqual(1, records);
     }

-The easiest way to go about this is to simply create a `SoapHttpClientProtocol`-derived client object as you normally would, create your tests so that [if you're using an IDE] you can get the benefits o code completion, then simply change your client construction:
+The easiest way to go about this is to simply create a `SoapHttpClientProtocol`-derived client object as you normally would, create your tests so that [if you're using an IDE] you can get the benefits of code completion, then simply change your client construction:

     // var service = new MyRemoteServiceClient();
     dynamic service = new WebServiceCachingProxy<MyRemoteServiceClient>();